Down By The Racetrack EP

 Amanda Grey- 4 Tobin Sprout penned and played ditty.
 Brittle, Beatle-esque harmonies over crackled organ.
 Tinge of Daniel Johnston can be found in there.
 Haunting.
 Beautiful.
 Short as shit.
 Great formula.

 Standing in a Puddle of Flesh- 2 Piano pounding laced tune, as Pollard slips into full mock-British accent mode.
 Seemingly tries to capture the spirit of snippet tracks off Fast Japanese Spin Cycle (and others), but fails.

 Copy Zero- 4 Seems to be a Sprout penned instrumental with Pollard vocals and melody accompaniment.
 Dreamlike lyrics, a botched choral melody, and shaky leg drums make this one an actual nice and genuine trip back to GBV shambled EP territory.

-Down By the Racetrack- 3 Tobin Sprout sings this slopped together garage garbage tune with Mitch Mitchell, wherein the lyrics he seems to plead with Mitch Mitchell about something.
+Down By the Racetrack- 2 Tobin Sprout sings this slopped together garage garbage tune with Mitch Mitchell, wherein the lyrics he seems to plead with Mitch Mitchell about something.
 What?
 I don't know.
-Songs really not much of anything, but it's not terrible.
+The song's really not much of anything of note, unfortunately.